docker-library/docs/ros2/content.md

     command: ros2 run demo_nodes_py listener
 ```

-> Use docker-copose inside the same directory to launch our ROS nodes.
+> Use docker-compose inside the same directory to launch our ROS nodes.
 Given the containers created derive from the same docker compose project, they will coexist on shared project network:

 ```console
 $ docker-compose up -d